-Description of Research ExpertiseResearch Interests: Elucidate genetic, epigenetic, and biochemical mechanisms by which mammals develop their immune systems while suppressing autoimmunity and genomic aberrations that cause leukemia or lymphoma.
+Description of Research ExpertiseResearch Interests: Elucidate genetic, epigenetic, and biochemical mechanisms by which mammals develop effective immune systems while suppressing autoimmunity and genomic aberrations that cause leukemia or lymphoma.

-Key Words: Genome topology, chromatin modifications, transcriptional regulation, RAG1/RAG2 (RAG) endonuclease, DNA double strand breaks (DSBs), DNA damage responses, post-transcriptional control of protein expression, antigen receptor gene diversification, lymphocyte development, genomic stability, translocations, lymphoma, leukemia, severe combined immunodeficiency, autoimmunity
+Key Words: Genome topology, chromatin modifications, transcriptional regulation, cis-acting DNA elements, RAG1/RAG2 (RAG) endonuclease, DNA double strand breaks (DSBs), RAG1 ubiquitin ligase, DNA damage responses, antigen receptor gene diversification, lymphocyte development, genomic stability, translocations, lymphoma, leukemia, severe combined immunodeficiency, autoimmunity

-Research Details: The ability to generate immune systems that discriminate between self and foreign antigens is vital for the life, health, and reproduction of mammals.
-Starting in utero, mammals develop several distinct lymphocyte lineages that segregate into innate and adaptive arms of immune systems.
-Innate lymphocytes express invariant germline-encoded antigen receptors, while adaptive lymphocytes express diverse antigen receptors assembled from recombination of germline variable (V), diversity (D), and joining (J) gene segments.
-The RAG1/RAG2 (RAG) endonuclease-mediated V(D)J recombination of immunoglobulin (Ig) and T cell receptor (TCR) genes in immature B and T lymphocytes, respectively, is essential for the development and function of adaptive immunity.
-Yet, this process also confers fatal risk as evidenced by generation of auto-reactive receptors and lymphoid malignancies with oncogenic translocations involving Ig or TCR loci.
-Developing B and T cells share developmental strategies that include mono-allelic gene recombination and feedback mechanisms, which link antigen receptor protein expression from functional rearrangements to further developmental progression or negative selection of auto-reactive cells.
-However, the genetic, epigenetic, and biochemical mechanisms governing these facets of B and T cell differentiation remain largely unknown.
+Research Details: The ability to generate effective immune systems that discriminate between self and foreign antigens is vital for the life, health, and reproduction of all mammalian species.
+Starting in utero, mammals develop distinct lymphocyte lineages that segregate into innate and adaptive arms of immune systems.
+Innate lymphocytes express invariant germline-encoded antigen receptors, while adaptive lymphocytes express diverse antigen receptors somatically-assembled from recombination of germline variable (V), diversity (D), and joining (J) gene segments.
+RAG1/RAG2 (RAG) endonuclease-mediated assembly of immunoglobulin (Ig) and T cell receptor (TCR) genes in immature B and T lymphocytes, respectively, is essential for the development and function of adaptive immunity.
+However, this process also confers fatal risk as evidenced by generation of auto-reactive receptors and lymphoid malignancies with oncogenic translocations involving Ig or TCR loci.
+Developing B and T cells share developmental strategies that include mono-allelic gene recombination and feedback mechanisms, which link antigen protein expression from functional V(D)J rearrangements to further developmental progression or negative selection of auto-reactive cells.
+The genetic, epigenetic, and biochemical mechanisms governing these facets of B and T lymphocyte differentiation remain largely unknown.
 RAG DNA double strand breaks (DSBs) generated during V(D)J recombination engage conserved cellular DNA damage responses to inhibit the formation and oncogenic potential of aberrant genomic rearrangements.
 In the past few years, we have discovered that RAG DSBs activate tissue-specific DNA damage responses and transcend hazardous intermediates during antigen receptor gene assembly.
-In the latter context, RAG cleavage within the genomes of lymphocyte progenitors and immature lymphocytes regulates the expression of ubiquitous and lymphocyte-specific gene transcripts to control the differentiation and function of both adaptive and innate lymphocyte lineages.
-These unexpected discoveries raise important novel questions that have broad-ranging implications for basic immunology research and the screening, diagnosis, and treatment of human immunological disease.
+RAG cleavage within the genomes of lymphocyte progenitors and immature lymphocytes regulates the expression of ubiquitous and lymphocyte-specific gene transcripts to control the differentiation and function of both adaptive and innate lymphocyte lineages.
+We also have demonstrated that the RAG1 ubiquitin ligase signals in response to RAG DSBs to post-transcriptionally shape proteomes of immature lymphocyte to drive development of B and T cell subtypes and facilitate proper negative selection of strongly auto-reactive cells.
+These discoveries raise important novel questions that have broad-ranging implications for basic immunology research and the screening, diagnosis, and treatment of human immunological disease.

-Elucidate How Three-Dimensional Genome Topology Regulates Transcription and Recombination.
+Elucidate How Genome Topology Regulates Transcription and Recombination.

 Gene expression relies on dynamic interplay among cis elements, chromatin domains, and genome architecture.
 The latter is of intense interest as ~10% of human diseases may arise from defects in genome topology that impact gene transcription.
 Genomes divide into conserved, megabase (Mb)-sized topologically associated domains (TADs) that are further subdivided into cell type-specific loops between promoter and enhancers (regulatory loops) or between CTCF binding sites (structural loops).
 In addition, chromatin architecture can be shaped by tissue-specific boundary elements (BEs) that divide active and inactive regions of transcription.
 These two types of domains tend to associate spatially, perhaps via homotypic chromatin interactions.
 Foundational questions remain about mechanisms of genome architecture reorganization and its impact on gene expression during cellular differentiation.
 Answers to these questions have profound implications because disease-associated variants in the human genome can disrupt CTCF elements or BEs, enabling aberrant communication between enhancers and alternative promoters that normally partition into separate architectural domains.
 In collaboration with the Oltz lab at Washington University, we have approached mechanistic relationships between genome topology and gene regulation by focusing on the Tcrb antigen receptor locus for several reasons, including: (i) it is a physiological model of manageable complexity (ii) its architecture and transcription are dynamically regulated during T cell development, (iii) it divides into alternating chromatin domains, (iv) changes in topology and transcription are critical for Tcrb assembly by long-range recombination, and (v) its recombination center (RC) has a simple regulatory landscape with one enhancer that communicates with two promoters to initiate all aspects of Tcrb assembly.
 Our recent collaborations have provided important clues into the dynamics of Tcrb structure at a low level of resolution, but fundamental insights into mechanisms that sculpt the observed architectural changes are still lacking.
 These and other data support our hypothesis that developmental switches between inactive and active Tcrb conformations are orchestrated by tissue- and stage-specific changes in the binding of CTCF to cornerstone elements and by the transcription status of individual gene segments, which cooperate to compartmentalize Tcrb into distinct structural domains and promote homotypic interactions that facilitate long-range Tcrb gene assembly.
 To test foundational aspects of our model, we seek to elucidate detailed topologies of active versus inactive Tcrb loci through cutting-edge chromosome conformation capture methodologies, assess whether transcription status and homotypic chromatin interactions shape Tcrb conformations, and determine if by which CTCF elements direct Tcrb topology.
 We monitor multiple physiological readouts - genome topology, gene transcription, chromatin structure, and V(D)J recombination - to gain unprecedented molecular insights into relationships among genome architecture, gene expression.